 Fernberg therefore plays an important part in the story of how the Western Creek has been transformed.
 It is a significant slice of built and environmental history, nestled in amongst the modern suburb.
-At the bottom of the grounds, you will find the only significant natural water feature left in the catchment — a pond, apparently fed by an underground spring, and maybe even a sole survivor of the chain of ponds that John Oxley found when he explored the area in 1824.
+At the bottom of the grounds, you will find the only significant natural water feature left in the catchment — a permanent pond that may be a sole survivor of the chain of ponds that John Oxley found when he explored the area in 1824.

-As yet, I’ve written just one page about Fernberg, but it is a good place to start.
+As yet, I’ve written just one page about Fernberg.
 It is a virtual (though admittedly very selective) tour of the grounds that I put together after the open day on Sunday 3 June 2012.